dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 > If we choose higher-level layers, which identify more sophisticated features in images, complex features or even whole objects tend to emerge.
 Again, we just start with an existing image and give it to our neural net.
 We ask the network: “Whatever you see there, I want more of it!”
 This creates a feedback loop: if a cloud looks a little bit like a bird, the network will make it look more like a bird.
 This in turn will make the network recognize the bird even more strongly on the next pass and so forth, until a highly detailed bird appears, seemingly out of nowhere.

-Here is our input image
+Here is sample input image,

 <p align="center">
 <img src='/images/visualize_cnn_files/cinque_terre.jpg' width="60%"/>